pyfsi/coconut/coupling_components/coupled_solvers/models/models.md

 -   The first of which is the `predict(dr)` method, which returns an estimation of the change in output variable based on a change in input variable using the Jacobian approximation.
 -   Second, the method `is_ready()` return a boolean signalling if the model is ready to _predict_ using the previous method.
 -   Third, in order to improve the estimation, information from a current iteration can be added to the model using the method `add(r, xt)`.
--   And finally, the method `filter_q(dr)` returns the part of supplied vector which falls inside of the nullspace of the Jacobian.
+-   And finally, the method `filter_q(dr)` returns the part of supplied vector which falls inside the nullspace of the Jacobian.
 This is the part of the supplied vector for which the model has no derivative information.

 ## Jacobian approximation from secant information
 In order to approximate the Jacobian $\mathcal{A}'$ of a general function $a=\mathcal{A}(b)$, the model needs to be supplied with matching input-output-pairs, ($b^i$, $a^i=\mathcal{A}(b^i)$).